Option Agreements - Williamsons Solicitors Skip to main content

 An option agreement is a legally binding contract between two parties: a seller and a buyer.
 In this agreement, one party gains the right (but not the obligation) to buy or sell an asset at a predetermined price.
 This may be suitable for a range of scenarios, however they are more frequently employed in land development contexts.

-Understanding option agreements in Property Transactions
+Understanding Option Agreements in Property Transactions

 Granting the Option: